chizmw/site-chizography.net/blog/_posts/2020-11-28-plex-database-repair.md

 <!--more-->

-* this unordered seed list will be replaced by the toc {:toc}
+- this unordered seed list will be replaced by the toc {:toc}

 ## Prerequisites

 ### sqlite3

+In 2021 Plex changed how they use SQLite and currently require a [customised sqlite][plex-forum-comment] to run the `PRAGMA integrity_check` step.
+{:.note title="Attention"}

 You must have `sqlite3` installed to perform the integrity check and repair process.